mschae16/whales-server/README.md

-# Dino fact generator
+# Whale Fact Generator
 ## Dockerized Node server

-This is a small server which provides dinosaur facts.
+This is a small server which provides whale facts.

 ### Up and running